 PRESENTEEISM: Another Dimension

 This new paradigm has brought awareness to the serious increase in the rise of mental disabilities.
 For example, it is estimated that the cost of depression to the US economy is approximately $150 billion a year.
 Forty to 50% of the cost of absenteeism is on account of mental disabilities in medium to large North American organizations.
 Prescriptions such as Prozac, Welbutrin, Zoloft, Paxil and others used to treat mood disorders and other types of mental disabilities are among the fastest rising category of drugs.
 To respond to this situation, managers are increasingly challenged to create workplaces that will support a mentally healthy environment.
 We also know that there are anywhere from 10%-15% of employees who suffer from depression and who are not absent but who are in fact are at work.
 This group of employees is incapable of working at peak performance.
 They are at work and they fall squarely into the disengaged or presenteeism category of employees.
 To add to this new research in the October 2004 issue of the Harvard Business Review showed that there was an additional dimension to presenteeism.
 There is another threat to productivity that can be added to the presenteeism group: physically sick workers who show up at work but are not fully functioning.

-In a research study commissioned by Lockheed Martin in 2002, the single largest group of employees who were at work and were suffering from allergies and sinus problems had a prevalence rate of 60% and were costing the company close to $2 million in lost productivity, followed by chronic lower back pain at 21% and $859,000 in lost productivity, arthritis at 20% and $860,000, depression at 14% and $787,000, dermatitis or other skin conditions at 16% and $610,000, and flu at 18% and $607,000 in lost productivity.
-This research estimates that presenteeism costs the American economy about $150 million in lost productivity.
-What Can We Do?
+going to EAP or whatever is the most appropriate course of action to restore the employee to fully productivity.
 3. Educate your employees.
 This can be done using lunch and learns.
 Use your own internal health statistics to determine the priority for the programs.
 4. Ensure that your absenteeism policies are not encouraging sick employees to come to work.
 5. View employee productivity from a systems perspective.

 Employee health is inexorably linked to productivity.
 Therefore all managers should be held accountable for both their own business performance measures as well as for their unit’s absenteeism.
 In other words the health of their employees is now their responsibility and not the responsibility of their health department.
 We worked with a client where this was instituted.
 The health of the employees in their department was discussed along with business issues at the weekly departmental meetings.
 Absenteeism decreased and productivity increased.
 6. Assess your company drug plan.
 Does it support a healthy workplace or is it acting as a disincentive.